catchupTJC/catchuptjc.github.io/_posts/2020-07-18-(SG)The Wonderful Witness of the Bible.md

 Here we see how the 66 books of the Bible were compiled and here it talked about 2 different inspirations:

-When God spoke indirectly through the prophets
+When God spoke indirectly through the prophets, He spoke to us indirectly.
-Spoke to us indirectly
-When God speaks through Christ (through His Son)
+When God speaks through Christ (through His Son), He spoke to us directly.
-Spoke to us directly

 In the Last Days, He speaks directly to us because He says here that He speaks by His son.
 Jesus Christ is the Son of God and we know that He is God Himself incarnate.
 Hence, the description here of this Son is divine.
 He is the creator of the world.
 So Jesus Christ is God directly speaking to humanity and that is the New Testament period.